 The idea behind this trail is to offer a taste of Florida’s distinctive character, giving a glimpse into everything from resort towns to rural wildlife refuges, and from coastal sands to natural springs — it’s a unique cycling experience you won’t want to miss.

-A true can’t-miss for cycling enthusiasts and nature lovers alike, this 34-mile double loop of roadways traverses some of the most diverse, breathtaking natural scenery in all of coastal central Florida.
+A true can’t-miss for cycling enthusiasts and nature lovers alike, this 34-mile scenic route of roadways traverses some of the most diverse, breathtaking natural scenery in all of coastal central Florida.
 With an abundance of Spanish moss-lined passages and water views, the Loop is the perfect way to soak in the feel of “old Florida.”

 The trail offers ready access to the Atlantic Ocean; state, county and city parks; river vistas; creeks; beaches; and historic dwellings.
 You’ll encounter no stoplights or shopping centers on this ride — just miles and miles of well-maintained, twisting and turning roads!